WPPN 02/21: Reserving contracts with businesses with a public service mission

 Under Regulation 46(1) of the Public Contracts Regulations 2015, ‘WPS bodies’ may decide to award a contract in the form of separate lots and may determine the size and subject matter of such lots’.
 Subject to the certain restrictions, WPS bodies can incorporate these provisions into a light touch regime procurement to engage with businesses eligible to bid for reserved contracts in order to determine the most appropriate lotting strategy for delivery of the WPS body’s requirements.
 Subject always to wider obligations under the Public Contracts Regulations 2015, WPS bodies could consider providing opportunities for supported factories and businesses meeting the requirements of Regulation 20 or businesses meeting the requirements of Regulation 77 by:

 - Reserving lots by specific goods or services where you know eligible businesses are active, or

 - Reserving a percentage of the whole contract or a percentage of a Lot.

 9.4 Supply chain opportunities

 The “encouragement” route carries much less of a risk than “nominating” sub-contractors as the final decision on which suppliers will be engaged in the supply chain should remain with the prime contractor.
-However, where the contracting authority has validly awarded a contract to an organisation under either Regulation 20 or Regulation 77 it may wish to consider whether it can “nominate” this organisation in the procurement for the main/ Tier 1 supplier/contractor.
+However, where the WPS body has validly awarded a contract to an organisation under either Regulation 20 or Regulation 77 it may wish to consider whether it can “nominate” this organisation in the procurement for the main/ Tier 1 supplier/contractor.